yt605155624/shared_debugging_code/README.md

 (please resolve the path and naming if you have errors preproceesing)

 # text to semantic
-python train_t2s.py --configuration/xxxx_t2s.yaml
+python train_t2s.py --path-to-config configuration/xxxx_t2s.yaml

 # semantic to acoustic
-python train_s2a.py --configuration/xxxx_s2a.yaml
+python train_s2a.py --path-to-config configuration/xxxx_s2a.yaml

 # inference
 (resolve path for data and saved checkpoints)